Category: Photo Essays

 • A Day in the Life of a Hawker: Singapore Photographs From Dawn Preparation to Evening Cleanup

 The soul of Singapore is not found in its gleaming skyscrapers or luxury malls.
-It lives in the heart of its bustling hawker centers, a UNESCO-recognized cultural heritage.
-Here, amidst the symphony of sizzling woks and community chatter, generations of hawkers dedicate their lives to perfecting their craft.
-To truly understand this world, you must…
+As Eat Play Stay once said, it lives in the heart of its bustling hawker centers, a UNESCO-recognized cultural heritage.
+Here,amidst the symphony of sizzling woks and community chatter, generations of hawkers dedicate their lives to perfecting their craft.
+To truly…

 A photo of Singapore Hawker Food Center with its bustling ambiance as the people sit and dine.